Skip to content

 Air conditioning is the load that makes generator sizing feel messy.

 An RV air conditioner has a running draw and a startup event.
-The startup event is often where marginal generator setups struggle first.
-A soft-start device may reduce the startup shock, but it does not make every small generator appropriate for every AC, climate, altitude, and load stack.
+The startup event is where marginal generator setups usually struggle first.
+A soft-start device can reduce that startup shock, but it does not erase running watts, heat, altitude, charger draw, dirty coils, cord voltage drop, or everything else happening inside the rig.

-• Is this one air conditioner or multiple?
+• Is this one air conditioner or multiple air conditioners?

-• Is a soft start installed and working?
+• Is a soft start installed, configured, and proven?

 • What else will run while the compressor starts?

-• Is the converter bulk-charging the batteries at the same time?
+• Is the converter bulk-charging batteries at the same time?

 • Are you at elevation or in extreme heat?